ytyulkinaxway/axway-open-docs/content/en/docs/central/connected_agent_common_reference/manage_subscription_workflow.md

     * `{{.KeyHeaderName}}` / `{{.Key}}`: apiKey header name and apiKey value
     * `{{.ClientID}}` /  `{{.ClientSecret}}`: oauth clientID and clientSecret to request the oauth token
     * `{{.Message}}`: error message raised by the agent when the subscription fails or the unsubscribe fails
+    * `{{.AuthTemplate}}`: only available for Amplify Gateway Discovery Agent as this gateway can issue either API Key or Oauth client/secret credentials.

 Agent configuration: